 You may wonder that if the Blockchain and Web3 are such secure environments, how are phishing attacks still wreaking havoc in the crypto world?
 The answer is- through social engineering.

 Attackers are just as smart as they are evil.
-As noticed by Microsoft security analysts, the perpetrators are getting a malicious smart contract signed by unsuspecting users that would redirect tokens from non-custodial wallets to an attacker-controlled address instead of their own.
-Due to the lack of transparency on the transactional interface in Web3, it is quite difficult to detect or track the displacement of tokens.
+The Metaverse Development Services industry is not immune to malicious attacks from attackers who are constantly finding new ways to harm innocent users.
+As noted by Microsoft security analysts, these perpetrators have started to create and sign malicious smart contracts that redirect tokens from non-custodial wallets to an attacker-controlled address instead of the intended recipient’s address.
+This is made possible due to the lack of transparency in the transactional interface of Web3.
+It is increasingly difficult to detect and track the displacement of tokens, making it crucial for Metaverse Development Services companies to stay ahead of these sophisticated attackers.

 Sounds familiar?
 Phishing emails sent by attackers to defraud companies make use of similar tactics.